 1) Nonglomerular causes are more likely in the case of gross hematuria.

 2) Glomerular causes are suggested by the presence of proteinuria (>0.5 g/24 h) and RBC casts.
 The presence of dysmorphic RBCs in urine sediment detected using phase-contrast microscopy strongly suggests glomerular hematuria (although this test is not readily available in many centers).
 Nephritic syndrome is a syndrome comprising signs of nephritis or inflammation within the glomeruli.
 Glomerular hematuria (or active urine sediment), proteinuria, elevated creatinine, and hypertension may be present.
-The diagnostic workup for nephritic syndrome would entail sending bloodwork for complements, antinuclear antibodies, extractable nuclear antigens, rheumatoid factor, cytoplasmic antineutrophil cytoplasmic antibodies, perinuclear antineutrophil cytoplasmic antibodies, anti–glomerular basement membrane antibodies, quantitative immunoglobulins, antistreptolysin O titers, hepatitis B and C serology, cryoglobulins, and HIV in at-risk individuals.
+The diagnostic workup for nephritic syndrome would entail blood testing for complements, antinuclear antibodies, extractable nuclear antigens, rheumatoid factor, cytoplasmic antineutrophil cytoplasmic antibodies (c-ANCAs), perinuclear antineutrophil cytoplasmic antibodies (p-ANCAs), anti–glomerular basement membrane antibodies, quantitative immunoglobulins, antistreptolysin O (ASO) titers, hepatitis B and C serology, cryoglobulins, and HIV in at-risk individuals.
 Renal biopsy may be considered if clinically indicated after consultation with a nephrologist.
-In patients with microscopic or gross hematuria without other features strongly suggestive of glomerular etiology, a complete diagnostic workup should be performed, including imaging studies of the kidneys (ultrasonography or high-resolution computed tomography [HRCT]), upper urinary tract (IV urography or HRCT urography), cystoscopy, and cytologic examination of urine.
+In patients with microscopic or gross hematuria without other features strongly suggestive of glomerular etiology, a complete diagnostic workup should be performed, including imaging studies of the kidneys (ultrasonography or high-resolution computed tomography [HRCT]), upper urinary tract (intravenous urography or HRCT urography), cystoscopy, and cytologic examination of urine.
 In women gynecologic examination should be also considered.
 In patients receiving anticoagulation treatment, persistent hematuria requires a diagnostic evaluation.

 No further evaluation is usually necessary if hematuria has occurred: